David Porter Communications

 New: My old school, Lowestoft Grammar School, now Ormiston Denes Academy have an alumni page where I wrote about my school memories.
 My autobiography is planned for publication in 2015.

-Review published in the Eastern Daily Press, 9 June 2016 and the Lowestoft Journal, 17 June 2016
+Review published in the Eastern Daily Press, 12 September 2016 and The Lowestoft Journal, 16 September 2016

 The Analogues in Magical Mystery Tour at the Norwich Theatre Royal, as part of the Norwich and Norfolk Festival 2016 Review published in the Eastern Daily Press, 25 May 2016 The Analogues are a musical wonder from Holland on a mission to bring the actuality of Beatles’ songs alive.
 The Norwich debut on their UK visit fairly rocked the Theatre Royal.
 To hear the Beatles’ studio songs starting with the 1967 ‘Magical Mystery Tour’ that they themselves never performed on stage played live and authentically was a truly magical experience.
 To have the multiple layers and arrangements of a variety of songs presented after painstaking research and acquisition of amazing vintage instruments was to discover a whole new dimension … Read entire article »